DJDanl/cpp-docs.pt-br/docs/mfc/reference/cshellmanager-class.md

 ### <a name="parameters"></a>Parâmetros

 *pidl*<br/>
-[in] Um ponteiro para uma lista de itens.
+no Um ponteiro para uma lista de itens.

 ### <a name="return-value"></a>Valor de retorno